TO THE MEMBERS OF N2N TECHNOLOGIES LIMITED

 Emphasis of Matter

-As referred in note number 30 to the financial statement the company have not compliedwith section 203 & section 134(1) of Companies Act 2013.
-Our opinion is notqualified in respect of this matter.
+As referred in note number 20 to the financial statement the company has notcomplied with section 203 & section 134(1) of the Companies Act 2013.

 Report on Other Legal and Regulatory Requirements